Kirby-on-the-Moor: Economic and social history

 In a rebellion of barons against Edward II in 1322, Sir Andreas de Harcla mustered his army near Kirby Hill before the Battle of Boroughbridge.

 The Pilmoor, Boroughbridge and Knaresborough Railway ran through the parish.
 It was opened from Pilmoor Junction on the East Coast Main Line to Boroughbridge in 1847 and operated by the North Eastern Railway.
 In 1875 it was extended from Boroughbridge to Knaresborough.
 In 1964 British Railways closed the line.

-From 1996 to 2019 residents of Kirby Hill campaigned to stop a developer, Heather Ive Associates, from gaining planning permission for a motorway service area on the A1(M) about 500 yd north-west of the village.
-A campaign group, Kirby Hill RAMS (Residents Against Motorway Services) opposed the development.
+Since 1996, residents of Kirby Hill have campaigned to stop developers from gaining planning permission for a motorway service area on the A1(M) about 500 yd north-west of the village.
+A campaign group, Kirby Hill RAMS (Residents Against Motorway Services) opposes the development.
 Led by its Chairman, Gareth Owens, RAMS succeeded in opposing the plans at when they came before Harrogate Borough Council's Planning Committee and at three major public inquiries when the developer appealed.
 On 16 October 2012 the then Secretary of State for Communities and Local Government, Eric Pickles, formally rejected the plan after the third public inquiry.
 On 19 November 2019, Harrogate Borough Council's Planning Committee rejected a new MSA scheme at the same site proposed by Applegreen.
-However, the application was approved in April 2021.
+However, the application was granted outline planning permission, subject to a long list of conditions, in April 2021 by a Government Planning Inspector, David Rose, after a fourth Public Inquiry.
+Applegreen did not progress the granted permission for two years and in March 2023 submitted an application to Harrogate Borough Council to vary the permission that had been granted.
+This was approved by the new unitary authority, North Yorkshire Council. in December 2023 Applegreen submitted a reserved matters planning application, which will again have to be determined by the Local Planning Authority.
+Kirby Hill RAMS opposes the application.
+Kirby Hill is Britain's longest-running proposed motorway services controversy.

 Kirby Hill has a pub, the Blue Bell Inn.
 It is on Leeming Lane, the main road through the village.